Performance and Benchmarking¶

 Stay on device¶

-Keep tensors on the same device and dtype for the whole pipeline.
-Use DeviceMixin's self.device / self.dtype inside the library; never hard-code cuda.
+Keep tensors on one device and dtype for the whole pipeline.
+Use self.device / self.dtype from TorchEBMModule inside the library; never hard-code "cuda".

-.item(), .cpu(), .tolist(), and Python if tensor > 0: all trigger a full GPU sync.
-Defer them until after the hot loop, ideally until logging at the epoch boundary.
+.item(), .cpu(), .tolist(), and Python if tensor > 0: all trigger a full GPU sync; defer them until after the hot loop:

 Reuse memory¶

-For trajectories, write into a pre-allocated tensor instead of appending to a list and stacking at the end:
+Pre-allocate buffers once and fill them in place inside loops; for trajectories, write into a pre-allocated tensor instead of appending to a list:

-In-place ops (x.add_, x.mul_) are safe outside of autograd-tracked paths.
+In-place ops (x.add_, x.mul_) are safe outside autograd-tracked paths.

 Mixed precision and compilation¶

-Inside the library, wrap large matmul blocks with self.autocast_context() (provided by DeviceMixin) rather than calling torch.autocast directly. this honours the user's configured dtype.
+Inside the library, wrap large matmul blocks with self.autocast_context() rather than calling torch.autocast directly; this honours the user's configured dtype.
+At the benchmark/application layer, --amp and --compile apply the same transforms via benchmarks/registry.py::apply_mode, so eager, compiled, and mixed-precision results stay comparable.

 Common pitfalls¶